kazunori279/my-sessions-and-bio/TPU.md

 ## Title

-Tensor Processing Unit: Google's LSI designed for neural network
+Tensor Processing Unit: A processor for neural network designed by Google

 ## Title (JP)